pivotal-cf/docs-pks/compute-profiles-use.hbs.md

 ---

-This topic describes how to use compute profiles using the {{  vars.product_full }} ({{ vars.product_short }}) Command Line Interface (TKGI CLI).
+This topic describes how to use compute profiles using the {{  vars.product_full }} Command Line Interface ({{ vars.product_short }} CLI).

 ## <a id="overview"></a>Overview

-A compute profile enables TKGI cluster managers to configure TKGI-provisioned Kubernetes clusters with custom settings:
+A compute profile enables {{ vars.product_short }} cluster managers to configure {{ vars.product_short }}-provisioned Kubernetes clusters with custom settings:

-* TKGI cluster administrators can create compute profiles with custom cluster resource parameters and settings.
+* {{ vars.product_short }} cluster administrators can create compute profiles with custom cluster resource parameters and settings.
 Cluster administrators must have `pks.clusters.admin` accounts.
-* TKGI cluster managers can configure new and existing clusters with a compute profile to override the cluster configuration settings defined by a plan.
+* {{ vars.product_short }} cluster managers can configure new and existing clusters with a compute profile to override the cluster configuration settings defined by a plan.
 Cluster managers must have `pks.cluster.manage` accounts.

-TKGI supports creating and managing compute profiles for Linux- and Windows-based Kubernetes clusters on vSphere with NSX networking and for Linux-based Kubernetes clusters on vSphere without NSX networking.
+{{ vars.product_short }} supports creating and managing compute profiles
+for Linux- and Windows-based Kubernetes clusters on vSphere with NSX networking and for Linux-based Kubernetes clusters on vSphere without NSX networking.